3. Dog Owner Training Instead Of Dog Training

 - What possible reasons do you see for unwanted behaviour?

-- What role does the relationship owner-dog play in the context of working with unwanted behaviour?
+- What role does the relationship betwenn owner & dog play in the context of working with unwanted behaviour?
+Why?

 - How do you neutralise unwanted behaviour with a dog, e.g. dominant-, fear-, frustration aggression, nervous energy, excessive barking, pulling on the lead, dog out of control when off the lead, when everything else is more interesting to the dog than staying with the owner off the lead etc.?